-Approved arrangements, previously Quarantine Approved Premises and Compliance Agreements, are voluntary arrangements entered into with the Department of Agriculture and Water Resources.
+Approved arrangements, previously Quarantine Approved Premises and Compliance Agreements, are voluntary arrangements entered into with the Department of Agriculture, Water and the Environment.

-These arrangements allow operators to manage biosecurity risks in accordance with departmental requirements, using their own premises, facilities, equipment and people, and without constant supervision by the department and with occasional compliance monitoring or auditing.
+These arrangements allow operators to manage biosecurity risks and/or perform the documentary assessment of goods in accordance with departmental requirements, using their own sites, facilities, equipment and people, and without constant supervision by the department and with occasional compliance monitoring or auditing.

 Approval and maintenance of an arrangement

 To enter into an approved arrangement, and maintain your approved status, you will need to make an application and prove that you can meet requirements set by the department.

 If you are interested in entering into an approved arrangement, you will need to make an application to the department.